Update: ‘Lancia electric SUV plans’ section updated.

 Lancia’s transformation will begin with the Lancia Ypsilon electric car in 2024.
 The Italian premium brand will launch only electric vehicles from 2026.
 The Lancia Aurelia EV will arrive in 2026, followed by a Lancia Delta EV in 2028.
 The Aurelia and Delta will be models developed as electric vehicles from the outset.
 From 2028, Lancia will sell only electric vehicles.
 Lancia will appoint 100 new dealers in 60 major European cities as part of its transformation.
 Additionally, it will try to get 50% of its sales online.

 Carlos Tavares, CEO, Stellantis, sees Lancia as a brand about “Italian elegance.”
 You can expect “synergies between the Lancia, DS, and Alfa Romeo,” Tavares said in the Q4 2020 earnings conference call.
 To strengthen investors’ confidence in the brand, he said that “Lancia has a big potential in Italy.”

-Before Stellantis, DS Automobiles was Groupe PSA’s premium brand the same way Lancia was at FCA.
+Before Stellantis, DS Automobiles was Groupe PSA’s premium brand like Lancia was at FCA.
 Lancia sells one model currently – the Ypsilon, while DS Automobiles has a moderately wide portfolio.
-However, Lancia was able to record a sale of 43,076 units (all Ypsilon’s) in 2020, while DS Automobiles was able to sell only 43,597 vehicles in total.
-While Lancia’s presence in the European market is surprisingly stronger despite limited availability, clearly, both brands need to collaborate to improve their standing.
+However, Lancia recorded a sale of 43,076 units (all Ypsilon’s) in 2020, which remained steady at 43,735 units in 2021, while DS Automobiles was able to sell 43,597 vehicles in 2020 (as per CarSalesBase.com).

 Featured Image Source: Lancia